AlexsLemonade/scpca-nf/custom-celltype-references.md

 ### Creating a custom `CellAssign` reference from a marker-gene list

-The `CellAssign` reference file should be created by converting a list of marker genes for a set of cell type labels into a binary matrix with values of `0` and `1`.
+The `CellAssign` reference file is created by converting a list of marker genes for a set of cell type labels into a binary matrix with values of `0` and `1`.
-This matrix should have all possible cell types as the columns and all possible genes, represented as Ensembl gene ids, as the rows.
+This matrix should have all possible cell types as the columns and all possible genes, represented as Ensembl gene IDs, as the rows.
 Values of `1` indicate that the given gene is a marker gene for the given cell type, and values of `0` indicate that the gene is not a marker gene for the cell type.
-When compiling this information, you should use marker genes (represented as Ensembl gene ids) from the same organism as the sample you are analyzing to ensure matching Ensembl gene ids.
+When compiling this information, be sure to use Ensembl gene IDs from the same organism as the sample you are analyzing!

 Some resources that you might find helpful for compiling marker gene lists include [PanglaoDB](https://panglaodb.se/) (note that the [pre-compiled `CellAssign` references in `scpca-nf`] were obtained from `PanglaoDB` marker gene lists), [`MSigDB`](https://www.gsea-msigdb.org/gsea/msigdb/genesets.jsp?collection=C8), [`CellMarker`](http://bio-bigdata.hrbmu.edu.cn/CellMarker/), and [`singleCellBase`](http://cloud.capitalbiotech.com/SingleCellBase/).
 Note that the [`CellAssign` reference datasets which `scpca-nf` has pre-compiled for use](./external-instructions.md/#cellassign-references) were derived from marker gene sets in `PanglaoDB`.